knobs-dials/pg_sizes/README.md

 You're running someone else's code on your database.

-The column stuff reads a lot of your data.
-Which is slowish, and for databases larger than RAM is going to shred your nicely warmed caches for a bit.

 Proof of concept version, contains various hardcoded assumptions.
-Assume things may be inaccurate because I have misunderstood some documentation.
+I still need to reread the docs on the various size functions to make sure I didn't misunderstand it.
+Assume I might be, and the sizes might be inaccurate.

+The column summaries need to read a lot of table data.
+Which is slowish, and for databases larger than RAM will probably shred your nicely warmed caches.

 Needs access to each database, so basically just assumes:
 - we connect as postgresql role `postgres`